AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 We will assume this application will be write light and read heavy, so it is acceptable to store the same comment mulitple times to provide  inexpensive querying.

 As per `QP2`, a user can choose to show _all_ languages or select a single language.
-This can be met by double-writing the item with different `sk` values, once with `~` as the language element, and once with the actual language the user was written in, such as `en`.
+This can be met by double-writing the item with different `sk` values, once with `~` as the language element, and once with the actual language of the comment, such as `en`.

 `QP3` is more complicated as any combination of ratings can be requested.
-A user could select `1` to only see the bad, or `5` to only see the great - or any combination of those.
+A user could select `1` to only see bad comments, or `5` to only see the good comments - or any combination of those.
 To achieve this, a _power set_ is calculated to generate keys for the possible combinations.
 The number of items in a power set is `2 ** len(values_in_set)` so in this case `2 ** len({1,2,3,4,5}) = 32` so the power set size is `32`.
 We can remove any items from the set that do not contain the rating of the comment being posted.
 This brings the set size down to `16`.

 Ultimately, we write the comment to the table `32` times with a `sk` representing each combination of ratings, once for all languages and once for the actual language.
 A set containing multiple ratings is serialised to an ordered, `.`-delimited string such as `1.2.3.4.5`.